Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         be known, in this case the sample duration could be set to zero and updated later when the timestamp of the next metadata fragment is received.
+     13. The ingest source SHALL not embed inband event message boxes emsg in the ingest stream

 Note: [[!MPEGCMAF]] has the notion of an inband emsg box to convey metadata and event messages.
 In the current specification a separate track is used instead to convey such information.
 Advantages include avoiding sending duplicate information in multiple tracks, and avoiding a strong dependency between media and metadata by interleaving them.
-In case the ingest source sends an inband emsg box the receiver SHOULD ignore it.
+The ingest source shall not send inband emsg box and the receiver SHALL ignore it.

 ##  Requirements for Media Processing Entity Failover ## {#failover}